lostfictions/eslint-config-lostfictions/README.md

 TypeScript generally limits itself to typechecking, while ESLint can catch things like [expressions that do nothing](https://eslint.org/docs/rules/no-unused-expressions) or [comparing a value to itself](https://eslint.org/docs/rules/no-self-compare).
-In fact, the TypeScript developers [use ESLint on their own codebase](https://github.com/microsoft/TypeScript/blob/main/.eslintrc.json)!
+The [typescript-eslint](https://typescript-eslint.io/) project not only enables ESLint to parse and validate TypeScript code directly, it adds support for a wide range of TypeScript-specific lints and error-checking not covered by the TypeScript compiler.
+In fact, the TypeScript developers [use ESLint and typescript-eslint on their own codebase](https://github.com/microsoft/TypeScript/blob/main/.eslintrc.json)!
 (Another tool called [TSLint](https://github.com/palantir/tslint) formerly fulfilled a similar role for TypeScript, but it's been deprecated for a while